erkaobao/math/_activities/gt2024fall.md

   - We first shortly introduce the Polterovich-Shelukhin Lagrangian spectral estimators [PS23] defined on the space of Hamiltonian functions on a product of two spheres.
 One objective of the talk will be to prove C^0-continuity of PS-spectral estimators for which we shall use fragmentation.
 Continuity of these spectral estimators have interesting applications among which is the proof of the long-standing simplicity conjecture which was first proved in [CGHS24].
 In the second part of the talk, we explain how one can use pseudo-holomorphic curves in dimension four to prove fragmentation type results and we show its application to continuity of PS-spectral estimators.
 Finally, we mention some applications to the Hofer geometry of four-dimensional polydisks.

+- Charles Daly

+  - In this talk we'll provide some background in the deformation theory of representations of hyperbolic 3-manifolds M into PSO(3,1) < PGL(4,R).
+We review some of the main results and address Weil's Infinitesimal Rigidity Theorem and how (twisted) cohomology groups appear in this theory.
+We'll explain how a certain group action makes an appearance in the context of when M is a once-punctured torus bundle and how to relate it to the notion of `infinitesimal projective rigidity rel cusp(s).